-PLACES AND PROJECTS
+PLACES & PROJECTS

 The number and diversity of landscapes protected through BioDiversity Legacy’s land protection pathways continue to grow, as more individuals, families and communities connect with a shared vision: thriving ecosystems protected for future generations.
+Since 2022, we’ve helped safeguard thousands of hectares and supported over 60 + projects across six states.
+Here is a small selection of that work.

 ECOGIPPS BIOLINK - CONNECTING THE GIPPSLAND PLAINS TO THE AVON WILDERNESS